Twins vs. Blue Jays Player Props Betting Odds

 Buxton Stats

-- Buxton has 39 hits with nine doubles, a triple, 10 home runs, 25 walks and 23 RBI.
+- Buxton has nine doubles, a triple, 10 home runs, 25 walks and 23 RBI (39 total hits).
 He's also stolen six bases.

 Buxton Recent Games